Reflections on the Homogeneous Unit Principle: part 2 of 4

 Posted on: 27th July 2021

 CMS Director of Training and Development David Williams continues a series of reflections on the Homogeneous Unit Principle.
 In this second of four articles, he continues to explain this influential mission idea.
+(See also parts one, three and four)

 This is the second in a series of articles exploring the Homogeneous Unit Principle – the idea that “people prefer to become Christians without crossing racial, linguistic or class barriers.”
 In the first article we considered the historical context within which the HUP was developed.
 In the second article we will explore the way that Donald McGavran reached this definition and the way that he used it in practice.